Whats in this section?

-This service offers long term respite or day support for people either within the Shared Lives Carer’s own family home or in the service user’s home.
+The Shared Lives service offers long term respite or day support for people either within the Shared Lives Carer’s own family home or in the service user’s home.
 The person can either live with the family permanently, or go to stay with them for overnight short breaks, or for a few hours per week.
 The Shared Lives Scheme is usually available to any vulnerable adult over 18, who meets their local council’s eligibility criteria.

 Use our search function to find homecare providers that meet your requirements.

 Social care regulations do not apply to cleaners, handymen or gardeners.
-However, some homecare agencies are increasingly providing staff who can help meet these needs too.
+However, some home care agencies are increasingly providing staff who can help meet these needs too.

-You might decide that you want to employ a personal assistant to provide your care privately or have a member of your family who can provide the level of care you need.
+You might decide that you to employ a personal assistant to provide your care privately or have a member of your family who can provide the level of care you need.